 This general business career preparation curriculum is designed to qualify students for entry-level positions in business, nonprofit organizations, and government organizations.
-Graduates can expect to find employment as a junior accountant, manager in retailing, management trainee, bank teller/loan officer trainee, sales/marketing person, and small business owner.
+Graduates can expect to find employment as a bookkeeper, manager in retailing, office manager, bank teller/loan officer trainee, sales/marketing person, and small business owner.

-Students will complete the Business Core Requirements, the college-wide General Education Requirements, and enough elective courses to acquire at least 64 credits and earn the Associate in Applied Science Degree in Business.
+Students will complete the Business Core Requirements, General Education Requirements, and enough elective courses to acquire at least 64 credits and earn the Associate in Applied Science Degree in Business.